Share this post:

 After the first round of CMP shipments there was controversy over the pricing.
 Many people believed the prices were far too high and others were confident that the history and significance were well worth the cost.
 CMP will begin accepting orders on January 4th and with the date is finally here Rock Island Auction Company decided it would be the perfect time to evaluate pricing trends for M1911s.
 With the correct data on hand and analyzing trends over the past few years you can determine what a fair price is on one of these favored pistols.

-U.S. Military Items Continue to be popular in the collecting world and Model 1911s definitely hold a special place in martial collector's hearts.
-For many they encompass a sort of nostalgia from their prominent role in war history.
+U.S. Military Items Continue to be popular in the collecting world and Model 1911s definitely hold a special place in martial collectors' hearts.
+For many, they encompass a sort of nostalgia for their prominent role in war history.
 The dependable pistols were part of numerous government contracts are were the trusted sidearm for members of the military spanning from 1911 to the transitional models that began in 1920, and finally coming to an end in 1985.
 Demand for these prevalent pistols continues to grow, so let's examine how it affects the price of M1911s in today's market.

-The sale prices of M1911s were recorded, compiled, and analyzed in order to help collectors and firearms enthusiast determine if they are getting a good deal on their 1911.
-Before we dive into the numbers here is how the data was prepared
+The sale prices of M1911s were recorded, compiled, and analyzed in order to help collectors and firearms enthusiasts determine if they are getting a good deal on their 1911.
+Before we dive into the numbers here is how the data was prepared.

 3. Sample sizes of 40-50 lots were chosen for each data set.

 4. Multi gun lots were excluded since the price could not be credited to a single gun.